RoderickSang/blog/_posts/2019-07-03-website-header.markdown

 "What?"
 I say.
 "VW?"

-Turns out there's a whole type of CSS units that I wasn't even aware of!
+Turns out there's a whole type of CSS unit that I wasn't even aware of!
 I toyed around with VW units for just a few minutes and boom.

 ![A short gif of the text appearing perfectly over the image and showing its responsiveness.](https://i.imgur.com/QqGpHGv.gif)